Disable 2.4GHz for iwd

 Recently, I had a problem with the WIFI connection on my Linux workstation: sometimes, the latency fluctuates quite badly, occasionally to the point of going offline completely.
 It doesn’t happen all the time, though.
 I could go through a whole day without a single disruption, but when it started acting out, there was seemingly nothing I could do to stop it.
 Turning the router off and on again, restarting my PC, forgetting and re-adding the network in Network Manager, etc. all ended up futile.

-whose purpose and usage is detailed on ArchWiki that you just need to flip.
+on ArchWiki that you just need to flip.

 That did not seem to be the case this time.
 After some painstaking tinkering around—reading system logs & dmesg logs, diving into NetworkManager’s config files, replacing wpa_supplicant with iwd(iNet Wireless Daemon), switching back to wpa_supplicant, switching to IWD yet again—I made no progress.
 The fluctuations came and went as it pleased, unaffected by my efforts to adjust the network configurations.